manbearpig3130/deckyble/README.md

 - Select any Input or Output devices for audio
 - Text chat to channels and privately to other users
 - Navigate Channels
+- Local volume adjustment for each user

 ### To do:
 - Server access token support and related admin functions
-- Local volume control of other users
 - Show server and user info
 - User comments
 - Audio quality customization, input compression customization